Skip to main content

 4 mentions Positive Neutral Negative

 Players find the grinding aspect of rogue-like/lite games to be overly tedious and repetitive, often feeling like a forced challenge rather than an engaging experience.
-While some appreciate the need for difficulty, many express that grinding should be balanced with a sense of progression to avoid becoming frustrating and shallow.
+While some appreciate the need for difficulty, many express that grinding can become frustrating, especially when progression slows down, leading to a sense of emptiness in gameplay.
+A faster-paced grinding system that offers clear progression is preferred.

 • “After a while, when the progression slows down, it feels a bit grindy and repetitive.”